-The historical workings at East Lode produced 720,000oz @ 6.7g/t between 1931 and 1946, and the West Lode produced 690,000oz @ 8.6g/t between 1932 and 1946.
+The East and West Lodes were historically mined to 600m depth during the 1930's and 1940's and produced 1.4Moz @ 7.6g/t, until production ceased at the end of World War II.
 When combined with the current Mineral Resource, the East & West Lodes have a large pre-production endowment of approximately 3.5Moz @ 5.4g/t.
+A small number of wide-spaced holes were drilled below the lodes in the late 1990's, which confirmed the continuity of the gold structures, although high-grade shoot trends were not adequately tested in the previous program (Figure 1 & 2).

-The East & West Lode Discovery program tests for a repeat of the East and West Lode endowment, in a broad target area of approximately 1,000m strike extent and between 800m to 1,500m below surface (Figure 2), in an area that has been sparsely tested despite the large-scale and high-grade past production.
-Holes are designed to intersect both the East and West Lodes, which are sub-parallel and situated less than 200m apart (Figure 3 & 4).
+The East & West Lode discovery program tests for a repeat of the East and West Lode endowment, in a large target area of approximately 1,000m strike extent and between 800m to 1,500m below surface (Figure 2), in an area that has been sparsely tested despite the large-scale and high-grade past production.
+Holes are designed to intersect modelled high-grade shoot locations on both the East and West Lode structures, which are sub-parallel structures less than 200m apart (Figure 3 & 4).